Hooolly/Autonomous-driving/README.md

 Technical Autonomous Systems WS2017/18 G3
 =================================
 This git presents the work developed in the frame of the TAS Lecture for the WS2017/18.
+And my contribution is in the file *src/slalom_2/*
 To install this code make sure you have a functional catkin workspace.
 Then clone this git in your *catkin/src*.